-In March 2016, we adopted the Rights Plan.
-Pursuant to the Rights Plan, subject to limited exceptions, upon (i) a person or group obtaining ownership of 15% or more of our common shares or (ii) the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our common shares, in each case, without the approval of our board of directors, each Right will entitle the holders, other than the Acquiring Person, to buy, at an exercise price of \$30.00, one one-thousandth of a Series A Preferred Share.
-Holders are entitled to receive, in lieu of each one one-thousandths of a Series A Preferred Share, common shares having a market value at that time of twice the Right's exercise price.
+In March 2016, we adopted the Rights Agreement.
+In February 2019, we amended and restated the Rights Agreement.
+Pursuant to the amended and restated Rights Agreement, subject to limited exceptions, upon (i) a person or group obtaining ownership of 15% or more of aggregate total of our common shares and Series B Preferred Shares (on an as converted basis) then issued and outstanding or (ii) the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our common shares and Series B Preferred Shares (on an as converted basis) then issued and outstanding, in each case, without the approval of our board of directors, each Right will entitle the holders, other than the acquiring person, to buy, at an exercise price of \$20.00, one one-thousandth of a Series C Preferred Share.
+Holders are entitled to receive, in lieu of each one one-thousandths of a Series C Preferred Share, common shares or Series B Preferred Shares having a market value at that time of twice the Right's exercise price.
 Our board of directors is entitled to redeem the Rights at \$0.001 per Right at any time before the Rights are exercisable.
+We refer to the person who acquired 15% or more of the outstanding common shares or Series B Preferred Shares of Sinovac Antigua as the "acquiring person."
+In February 2020, we further amended the amended and restated Rights Agreement to extend its term until February 2021.